 How do we use your personal information?

 We use your information only for the reasons we tell you when we collect it or as this policy outlines.
 Exceptions are where:

-We do not store credit card details on our website.
+We do not store credit card details on our websites.
 Please see our User Terms for more about our payment process.

-If the GDPR applies to your personal information, you are (among other things) able to:
+If the GDPR applies to your personal information, you can, among other things:

 - receive transparent information about our processing of it

 - object to us processing it or withdraw your consent to us processing it

 - access it, including by obtaining a free copy of it in a commonly available electronic format